-- recording unsolicited complaints and comments; - management or staff attendance at community consultation sessions; and - formal surveys by a third party consultant or formal surveys by in-house staff as part of Council process.
+- recording unsolicited complaints and comments - management or staff attendance at community consultation sessions - formal surveys by a third party consultant or formal surveys by Council staff.

 12. Planning for the future

 12.1 Financial planning

 - RedWaste will review its financial model on a yearly basis.
 The financial model will be for a period of no less than 10 years. - RedWaste's budget will be formulated on an annual basis and reviewed during the financial year in accordance with the timeframes set by Council, the anticipated capital structure and Council's net return expectations.